-Legal Enforcement's primary goals are to achieve compliance and assess appropriate administrative penalties for proven violations.
-Legal Enforcement achieves this goal either through settlement, or a hearing.
+Legal Enforcement seeks to achieve compliance and assess appropriate administrative penalties for proven violations.
+Legal Enforcement primarily achieves these goals either through settlement, or a hearing.
 Based on the severity of the violation and/or the operator's history of prior violations, Legal Enforcement may initiate the process with reasonable attempts to settle the matter through voluntary compliance and reduced administrative penalties.
+If the operator chooses to voluntarily bring the violation into compliance, the frequency, severity, and intent of the violation weighs heavily in the settlement determinations.
 The penalty guidelines provide a flexible structure for most-but not all-violations.
-See 16 Tex.
-Administrative Code § 3.107.
+See 16 Texas Administrative Code § 3.107.
 The Commission is authorized to assess administrative penalties up to \$10,000 per day per violation.
 See Tex.
 Nat.
 Res.
 Code § 81.0531(b).
 Legal Enforcement consults with the regulatory division to determine its penalty recommendation.
 Operators that comply with the settlement provisions enter an Agreed Order with Legal Enforcement that is submitted for the Commission's approval.